wmeints/effective-llm-applications/manuscript/03-getting-started-with-semantic-kernel.md

 - Process audio to text (audio-to-text)
 - Generate embeddings for a document (embedding-generation)

-It's still early days for Semantic Kernel, so most of these uses are experimental.
-That's why we're focusing on working on text-based tasks only in this book.
+You should be aware that the other modalities (sound, and images) are experimental at the time of writing.
+I personally don't use them and for this book I will stick to text-only tasks.
 But it's good to know that you can do more than just process text.

-After selecting the ideal AI service to execute a prompt, the prompt is rendered if you're using a prompt template.
-The prompt templating engine takes the input you provided and combines it with other text to produce a full prompt.
-This is helpful, because you can reuse prompts across multiple use cases in your application or across applications.
+After selecting the best AI service to execute a prompt, the prompt is rendered.
+You can execute plain prompts with Semantic Kernel.
+But you'll want to use templating whenever you can.
+Templating allows you to store prompts in source control to version them and reuse them in multiple use cases or applications.

 When the prompt is rendered, it is sent to the LLM provider.
 In [#s](#llmops-rate-limits) we discussed that sometimes the LLM provider may not be